Photo Credit : Rylan Lavergne©️

 -

-Is facilitated by a neutral third party with specialized training to help you reach agreement
+Facilitate negotiation through a neutral third party, with specialized training to help you reach agreement

 -